DhruvDoshi/Video_Chat_Application/README.md

 The app is designed to take only 2 users as the time and others will wait their way in the waiting room until the conversation is over.

-The entire bot is written in JavaScript
+The entire application is written in JavaScript

 ## 🎈 Usage <a name = "usage"></a>